-- The Department Chair submits the draft proposal to Divisional/School Dean (or College Provost), the Dean of Undergraduate Education, the academic VC(s) Resource Administration Office(s) for resource analysis, and, for online or hybrid courses and programs, the Teaching + Learning Commons Center for Digital Learning. - 2.
+- The Department Chair submits the draft proposal to Divisional/School Dean (or College Provost), the Dean of Undergraduate Education, the academic VC(s) Resource Administration Office(s) for resource analysis, and, for online or hybrid courses and programs, the Teaching + Learning Commons Digital Learning Hub. - 2.
 The Divisional/School Dean (or College Provost) confirms resource requirements (e.g. space, faculty, administrative support, etc.); any additional commitments are documented with a formal letter, which is included in the proposal and communicated to the appropriate academic VC(s). - 3.
 Any additional resource commitments from the academic VC(s) are documented with a formal letter, which is included in the proposal and communicated to the Divisional/School Dean (or College Provost). - 4.
 The final proposal is approved by the Divisional/School Dean (or College Provost). - 5.
-The Department Chair submits the final proposal to the Dean of Undergraduate Education and the Undergraduate Council.
+When the proposal and required documents are approved for submission, the unit will submit all documents to the automated Administrative Review Form (New Academic Program Administrative Review Form for new academic programs/remote courses).
+The form automatically sends the proposal and corresponding documents to all necessary reviewers.
+A system-generated status log is provided to Academic Senate and the original submitter.
+It documents routing of the proposal and approvals, according to the appropriate routing order-from the Chair, to the Divisional/School Dean, to the Undergraduate Dean and to the appropriate academic VCs (EVC-AA, VC-HS, and/or VC-MS, depending on program details).
+Online and/or hybrid courses and programs also require approval from the Digital Learning Hub, within the Teaching + Learning Commons (secured prior to routing to the Divisional/School Dean).
+Interdisciplinary programs should be reviewed by and signatures obtained from each Dean and Chair.